URBD5804 Urban Design Studio 1

 |Semester 1||UWA (Perth)||Face to face|

 - This is an introductory Urban Design Studio.
-It introduces the design process and the techniques a designer uses to understand an existing urban environment, generates ideas for its improvement and communicates those ideas to a diverse audience.
+It introduces the design process and the techniques a designer uses to understand an existing urban environment, generates ideas for its improvement and communicate those ideas to a diverse audience.
 Students are able to 'read' an urban environment and to represent its qualities through basic techniques of orthographic projection, interpretive sketching and three-dimensional modelling.
-They learn how to develop conceptual approaches to an urban design brief and develop these into urban design proposals.
+Students learn how to develop conceptual approaches to an urban design brief and develop these into urban design proposals.
 Representation and reproduction methods are reviewed, as well as the application of various graphics and desktop publishing programs, Illustrator and Photoshop.

 - Students are able to (1) develop the ability to analyse existing urban places; (2) acquire specific urban-scaled visual, analytical and design communication tools; (3) explore and develop methods of generating conceptual design ideas; and (4) test, refine and finalise urban design elements across a range of scales.